CycleSoftware/cyclesoftware.github.io/source/includes/cs-supplier-integration/_topics.md

 # Open order items #

-In many situations the store as pre-ordered bicycles.
+In many situations the store pre-ordered bicycles.
 To provide correct stock information to the dealer it is advised to provide a service where the open order items can be retrieved.

-In addition it is advised to provide a service the remarks for a specific item.
+In addition it is advised to provide a service where the remarks for a specific item can be retrieved.

 Normally the open-order-items endpoint will provide all open items, but if possible a filter with "article number"